irungentoo/toxcore/start_guide.md

     + Now that you're on the network, you need a friend.
 To get one of those, you need to to send or receive a request.
 What's a request, you ask?
        It's like a friend request, but we use really scary and cryptic numbers instead of names.
-When `nTox` starts, it shows your _your_ long, scary number, called your *public key*.
-Give that to people, and they can add you as as "friend".
+When `nTox` starts, it shows _your_ long, scary number, called your *public key*.
+Give that to people, and they can add you as a "friend".
 Or, you can add someone else, with the `/f` command, if you like.
 3. Chat it up!
     + Now use the `/m` command to send a message to someone.
 Wow, you're chatting!
 4. But something broke!